 • Content in accordance with AdSense Program Rules

-• Site owner must be at least 18 years old
+• The site owner must be at least 18 years old

 • Unofficially, your site must be 6 months old (brand new sites may be rejected)

-You risk being rejected by Google AdSense if you don't meet some of these requirements to participate in its blog ad network, so be aware of that.
-Also, make sure you're familiar with Google's ad policies, and beware of Google's two-click penalty for publishers: it can often go unnoticed if you don't closely monitor your ad performance. website.
-Some of the main reasons include lack of original content, scarcity of content, or duplicate content.
+You risk being rejected by Google AdSense if you don't meet certain requirements to participate in its blog ad network, so be aware of this.
+Also, make sure you understand Google's advertising policies and be wary of the two-click penalty Google imposes on publishers: it can often go unnoticed if you don't closely monitor your website's ad performance.
+Key reasons for this penalty include a lack of original content, content scarcity, or duplicate content.

 Google AdSense payments

-Google AdSense pays 68% of its advertising costs to publishers.
-For example, if an advertiser earns them $100, they pay the publisher $68.
+Google AdSense 68% of its advertising revenue is paid to publishers.
+For example, if an advertiser brings them $100, they pay $68 to the publisher.
 Here are some more details from their explanatory document:

-For display ads with AdSense for content, publishers receive 68% of revenue recognized by Google in connection with the service.
-For AdSense for search, publishers receive 51% of revenue recognized by Google.
-These percentages are constant, regardless of the geographical location of the publisher, and are in no way calculated as an average between the publishers.
+For display ads with AdSense for content, publishers receive 68% of the revenue recognized by Google in connection with the service.
+For AdSense for search, publishers receive 51% of the revenue recognized by Google.
+These percentages are constant, regardless of the publisher's geographic location, and are not calculated as an average across publishers.

-AdSense pays monthly and issues payment between the 21st and 26th of the month.
-If you "accumulate estimated earnings in one month and then at the beginning of the next month, your earnings are finalized and posted to your balance on your Payments page."
+AdSense pays monthly and issues the payment between the 21st and 26th of the month.
+If you accumulate estimated earnings during a month, then at the beginning of the following month, your earnings are finalized and credited to your balance on your Payments page.

-Payment methods are determined by location in the world, but some of the methods provided are:
+Payment methods are determined by location worldwide, but some of the methods provided are:

 • checks